PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis

-For the remainder of this paper, we omit the dependence on the camera poses, $\camera$, for clarity.
+Hereafter, we omit the dependence on the camera poses, $\camera$, for clarity.
 A drawback of this method is the accumulation of errors over successive generations since views generated later in the sequence are conditioned on previous frames that may include errors themselves.
-Further, by only considering the most recent frames, it is possible for the model to \textit{forget} previously constructed parts of the scene -- such errors can lead to ``loop inconsistencies'', in which frames generated for nearby cameras at different times do not match, due to different conditioning histories.
-While stochastic conditioning (e.g., \cite{watson2022novel,poseguideddiffusion}) has been proposed, in part to reduce this issue, it can be challenging to use in practice (e.g., \cite{Yu2023PhotoconsistentNVS}).
+Further, by only considering the most recent frames, the model may \textit{forget} previously constructed scene content -- such errors lead to ``loop inconsistencies'' (see \reffig{fig:fridge}), in which frames generated for nearby cameras at different times do not match, due to different conditioning histories.

-One way to reduce the error in the generated views is to reduce the ``depth'' of the autoregressive dependencies of the views.
-Suppose we imagine a directed graph where nodes are images and directed edges represent conditional generations.
-In that case, the depth of a generated view is the minimum path length from the real observed initial frame.
-A generation at high depth is, therefore, far from the original conditioning input and, in image-based GNVS models, liable to ``forget'' its constraints.
-The graph for first-order autoregressive generation is a chain; hence, its maximum depth is equal to the number of views.
+One way to reduce the error in the generated images is to reduce the \textit{sampling depth} of the views.
+Consider a directed graph where nodes are images and directed edges represent conditional generations.
+Then, the \textit{sampling depth} of a generated view is the minimum path length from the real initial frame.
+A generation at high sampling depth, therefore, far from the original observation and, in image-based GNVS models, is liable to ``forget'' its constraints.
+The graph for first-order autoregressive generation is a chain; hence, its maximum sampling depth is proportional to the number of views.